moka-guys/mokabed/LiveBedfiles/Pan4968_logfile.md

 manually modify TERT promoter regions to match format of MET regions already present move MET regions (chr7) to below TERT (chr5)
 An empty line is at the bottom of the file so any potential concatenation of files will ensure they go onto a newline.

+## Testing
+the BED file was tested in UCSC